 The WV Make It Shine Program is a comprehensive program aimed at making WV the cleanest state in the nation.
-Throughout the state, groups of volunteers, businesses, community organizations and local governments are working to accomplish this goal.
+Throughout the state, groups of volunteers, businesses, community organizations, and local governments are working to accomplish this goal.
 It is the responsibility of the WV Make It Shine Program to coordinate the effort of these people to make our state shine.

-education in West Virginia, the WV Department of Environmental Protection is
+West Virginia Department of Environmental Protection

 WV Make It Shine Statewide Cleanup